Library: Policy

 (A) To access this online transaction, type TPQYC, space, and case number, enter the SSN when prompted, and confirm the information entered.

-(B) When no response is received within 48 hours of the request, repeat the process.
+(B) When there is no response within 48 hours of the request, repeat the process.

 (C) The TPQYC transaction generates online data that is returned to the requester electronically.